Regulations Governing the Riding of Horses at Crane Beach

 Any handling of horses that jeopardizes the safety of others using the property or which threatens any of its fragile natural resources or which disturbs the tranquility of the Reservation is strictly prohibited.

 It is strongly urged that horseback riding on weekends or holidays, when more that an ordinary number of pedestrians may be on the Reservation, be voluntarily limited to the early morning hours.
 While such hours cannot be strictly defined, because of variations of season, weather, and tides, discretion on the part of permit holding horse owners is expected.
-Information concerning riding conditions, tides, and the number of pedestrians on the beach can be obtained by calling 978-356-4354 from 8 a.m. to sunset.
+Information concerning riding conditions, tides, and the number of pedestrians on the beach can be obtained by calling 978-412-2589 from 8 a.m. until 20 minutes before sunset.

-Violations of any crane beach regulations may result in a sticker holder being notified in writing by the superintendent of crane memorial reservation that their sticker has been revoked and that they no longer have riding privileges at crane beach.
+Violations of any Crane Beach regulations may result in a sticker holder being notified in writing by the Director of the Crane Estate that their sticker has been revoked and that they no longer have riding privileges at Crane Beach.

 Crane Beach closes at sunset.
 Riders and mounts must leave the property prior to this time.